Lsfr271/dxlib/updates/UPDATELOG.md

 - 10 new functions has been added in dxlibMain, please go to [dxHelp.h](https://github.com/Lsfr271/dxlib/blob/main/dxlibPackage.zip/include/dxHelp.h)
   To check whats new.

-- I will cover one of them, its called `mVect()`, all it does it multiplies all the elements in a vector. (only integers are supported)
+- I will cover two of them, first one is called `mVect()`, all it does it multiplies all the elements in a vector. (only integers are supported)

 ### **Example:**
 ```cpp